-Are you having a gather outside, or maybe looking for a unique tablecloth option for a kids’ table?
+Are you having a gathering outside, or maybe looking for a unique tablecloth option for a kids’ table?
 If so, a shower curtain is a really unusual table covering.
-It will protect your table and will be easy-peasy to clean up any spills.
+It will protect your table and will be easy peasy to clean up any spills.
 Just wipe them up!

 - Pros: easy to clean and available in a variety of colors and patterns